giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 ### Process selection

-Report the PICK chart (see process redesign chapter)  used to select the process to be changed and argument about it
+We omitted the PICK chart because the processes presented in the As Is situation had already a good structure and didn't need many improovements.
+The only changes we wanted to implement, were also possible and didn't represent a **Challenge** for the company.
+Our proposal for the implementation will be explained below.

 ### Process 1